 My dad played a large role in this too.
 My gentle dad, who had tolerated my behavior because he too loved me and, well, because he was so gentle, was also being pressured by my sister not to conform to my OCD rules.
 She felt I was taking advantage of our parents.
 I was.
 I hated myself for it but couldn’t do anything any differently.
 Certainly not then.
 It was a time during which my OCD was wholly in control of my thoughts and behavior, but my sister wouldn’t enable it and tried to prevent my parents from doing so any longer.
 I hated my sister for stirring the pot, but in retrospect, she was right.
 Her approach wasn’t right and felt mean-spirited, but the ultimate reasoning behind it wasn’t malicious.
 Anyway, the tension with my family was growing.
 And when my dad arrived for our Thanksgiving dinner at my mom’s, one of the first things he did was ask me to give the spare keys to his house back to him.
 My sister felt I was taking advantage by using it to come and go to his place as I pleased, mostly to do a lot of laundry, take showers, and crash when I didn’t feel clean at my mom’s, all of which was not only disruptive to his living situation, but disagreeable for him to witness.
 Again, she was right.

 My sister was right about a lot, but that didn’t mean I would acknowledge her astuteness.
 Instead my responses to her words and actions were reactive and emotionally charged.
 I was both hurt and angered by her harsh treatment and, because much of what she prescribed to my parents in dealing with me was in conflict to my OCD, I was also panicked by her.
-Wanting our parents to stop enabling me was a good thing in theory, but in practice it meant my having to deal with fears I wasn’t ready or able yet to handle without a lot of ritualizing.
+Wanting our parents to stop enabling me was a good thing in theory, but in practice it meant my having to deal with irrational fears from intrusive thoughts that I wasn’t ready or able yet to handle without a lot of ritualizing.
 She also didn’t want them to cease enabling me primarily for my benefit, but more to lessen the inconvenience to them.
 Again, my sister is my parents’ guardian.
 Sometimes she guards them too aggressively but always out of love.
 As I loved my parents tremendously as well, I couldn’t fault her or even privately disagree with her.
 I hated what I was asking my parents to conform to and endure for the sake of my OCD.
 I hated it and myself for it (I can’t state this enough), but the OCD was an even greater force than my love for them.
 It ruled me and everything I did.
 I fought against my sister with verbal harshness to lessen her claims of my behavior being as abnormal as she made them out to be (despite knowing they were very much so) and pulled my parents into the choose-her-or-me battle.

 It was all unfair to all of us, but that’s what OCD is, very unfair.
 So when my dad asked for his house keys back after continued coercion from my sister, I broke.
 I had a fit.
 It was the first thing my dad asked for when he came in the door and I kind of felt that my usually gentle dad was being uncharacteristically impertinent by suddenly being adamant in his demands.
-Of course I knew it was my sister’s forceful influence at play, but I was furious he would forsake me and just acquiesce to her, despite its being the right choice.
+Of course, I knew it was my sister’s forceful influence at play, but I was furious he would forsake me and just acquiesce to her, despite its being the right choice.
 So when he asked for his keys, my anger and frustration got the best of me and I threw the keys at him, yelled something at the general direction of the rest of my family and stormed out the door.
-I was insolent and throwing a tantrum like a child, or a Real Housewife.
+I was insolent and throwing a tantrum like a child.
 I walked toward my car, got in, revved it up loudly so as to make my exit as dramatic as possible and drove off.
 To where I wasn’t yet sure.
 I just started driving down Beverly Boulevard toward La Cienega Boulevard.

 I drove down La Cienega Boulevard for a while.
 Thanksgiving Day traffic was light.
 My anger grew while driving.
 I had stormed out on my favorite holiday.
 I loved my mom’s cooking and was extra excited for the Thanksgiving feast.
 I hadn’t really eaten all day in order to leave room to gorge myself on Thanksgiving dinner.
 The thought of what I would be missing was killing me!
 I could feel my stomach rumble as I thought about the turkey with gravy, the perfectly seasoned and savory stuffing, the pumpkin pie.
 I fucking love pumpkin pie.
 Ugh!
 I had to not think about it.
 I would just get dinner somewhere else.
 I would get something delicious at somewhere nice.
 I couldn’t think of where exactly, but as I approached the 10 freeway, I decided to head toward Santa Monica.
 Being ocean-side, Santa Monica felt open.
 The streets were wider, the architecture was newer or restored art-deco, the ocean breeze and vast skyline that connected to the ocean’s horizon all contributed to a sense of lightness.
 I needed to feel less burdened, if only as temporary pretense.
 LA was stuffy, constricting, and claustrophobic; my state of mind was angry and resentful; I had just had a family blowout on Thanksgiving Day – I needed some air.